 Mika wrote this song after he felt frustrated with record label executives that wanted him to change his sound to fit the common pop mold.
 In the song, Mika points out how he can pretend to be anyone he likes to win approval - in this case the glamorous actress Grace Kelly.
-He wrote the song after the record company told him that they wanted to model his look and sound on Craig David, who was popular at the time in the UK.
+He wrote the song after the record company told him they wanted to model his look and sound on Craig David, who was popular at the time in the UK.
 Mika rejected this idea and wrote "Grace Kelly" as a way of expressing his individuality.

-This was only the second single ever to top the UK chart without selling a physical copy.
+This was only the second single to top the UK chart without selling a physical copy.
 "Crazy

 " by Gnarls Barkley was the first.

 Mika was born in Beirut, Lebanon and is London-based.
 He is a former jingle writer who wrote the theme for an Orbit chewing gum TV ad.

 Mika has been compared with Freddie Mercury.
 He says in an interview with the BBC, "The comparisons to Freddie Mercury are fine.
 They started long before I made the record - I've even referred to it in Grace Kelly."
 In the same interview he says, "Grace Kelly was written after these musicians were trying to mold me into what I should be.
 I was really angry and so I wrote the song and mailed them the lyrics.
 They didn't call me back, but two years later it's come full circle."

 The melody is based on the aria "Largo al Factotum

 " in the opera The Barber of Seville

 by Gioachino Rossini.